AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* Food enthusiasts / Restaurant owners and anyone who wants to keep track of their favourite dining spots
+* food enthusiasts or anyone who wants to keep track of their favourite food places
 * has a need to manage a significant number of food places contacts
 * prefer desktop apps over other types
 * can type fast